 Beautiful Bok Choy!

-Bok choy will be gracing our boxes in the week commencing 12th October.
 Enjoy this amazing vegetable and try out some of our recipe suggestions.

-Bok choy (or Chinese white cabbage) is a staple ingredient in Asian dishes.
+It’s also a staple ingredient in Asian dishes.
 The tender dark green leaves and crisp off-white-coloured stalks provide a nice fresh crunch.
 The greens have a spinach-like taste with a very mild bitterness.